dhruvswarup123/SpotiLy/README.md

    1. App Name: "SpotiLy"
    2. App Description: "Get lyrics on an Electron-based GUI for the currently playing song on Spotify using the Genius API. (https://github.com/dhruvswarup123/SpotiLy)"
 5. Click "Create"
-6. In the app page, click settings.
+6. In the app page, click on "edit settings".
 <p align="center"><img src="resources/spotify_dash_main.png" width="500px"></p>

 7. In the section marked "Redirect URIs", paste `http://localhost:8000/callback`, and click add.